 Tick these top eats off your culinary bucket list.

 Sydney's dining scene is not only well-known across Australia, it has a reputation around the world as being one of the best.
 And that's, in part, thanks to a handful of legendary dishes.
-Our fair city is home to pancakes regularly eaten by the Japanese Prime Minister, pipis dubbed by David Chang as "the best dish in the world" and a dessert The New York Times described as "the world's most Instagrammed cake".
+Our fair city is home to pancakes regularly eaten by the Japanese Prime Minister and a dessert The New York Times described as "the world's most Instagrammed cake".

 With the help of American Express, we've rounded up the dishes that helped put Sydney on the map — and still hold up today.
 Bookmark this list and start ticking them off.

 Ripping off a piece of 10 William St’s seeded pretzel and swiping it through the salty, smooth whipped bottarga is one of life’s small joys.
 Pair it with something pink (a rosé from the Loire Valley, perhaps) or orange (a skin-contact Adelaide Hills number) off the hand-written by-the-glass wine chalkboard and you get a must-have Sydney dining experience.

 This Paddington stalwart is both a bar and a restaurant, so your time here can start and end with the aforementioned wine and snack at the high-top counter.
 Or, you can make yourself comfy at one of the tables and eat your way through plates like orecchiette with cavolo nero, spanner crab polenta and tiramisu — after starting with the pretzel, of course.

 Image: Kitti Gould

 You can’t go wrong when ordering at chef Junda Khoo’s Chinese Malaysian restaurant Ho Jiak.
 The laksa is one of Sydney’s best, the Indomie goreng is always a good time and the hainan chicken rice is soul-warming.
 But the dish that has fans — from near and afar — coming back again and again?
 The nasi lemak.